Top 5 things to consider when specifying an integrated security and surveillance system

 By looking at how your system will work for your business’ needs, you can determine the key features you require.
-This will then start pointing to some specific hardware requirements and make sure that you specify a solution that delivers against all your requirements, while not paying for functionality that you don’t need.
+This will then start pointing to some specific hardware requirements.
+Make sure that you specify a solution that delivers against all your requirements, while not paying for functionality that you don’t need.

 2. Consider your infrastructure and prepare for the data overload

 Today’s high-resolution network camera systems create a lot of data.
-Data that needs to be streamed and stored.
+This data needs to be streamed and stored.
 What implications might this have on your existing infrastructure?
 Compression technologies such as Zipstream can help significantly reduce streaming and storage requirements, and therefore costs.

 3. Know how you’re going to measure ROI

 All capital and operational expenditure by a business needs to generate a return, so a security and surveillance solution should be no different.
 You need to closely look at what that return looks like for your business and how much you are willing to invest based on that.
-For some businesses this may be more tangible than others: for instance, a retailer can identify a reduction in loss through theft as a clear return, while for other businesses the deterrent of a video surveillance solution as a preventative measure to offer a return on insurance is harder to quantify.
+For some businesses this may be more tangible than others: for instance, a retailer can identify a reduction in loss through theft as a clear return, while for other businesses the return is more indirect and harder to quantify.
 Examples of such indirect return could be decreased insurance costs, increased operational efficiency, or increased customer satisfaction.